Poyraz14-new/WebScrapping-Odyssey/README.md

 # WebScraping Odyssey

-A collection of web scrapers built with Playwright and Node.js — from simple data extraction to a full-featured price monitoring CLI tool.
+A progression of web scrapers built with Playwright and Node.js — from basic data extraction to a multi-platform price monitor with Telegram alerts.

 ## Scrapers